Frustrated with meal planning? Let me take the hassle out of it!

 This post may contain affiliate links.
 Please read our disclosure policy.

 Halloween is imminent and I couldn’t be more excited to decorate my house and have lots of creepy crafty fun!
 This spooky sensory bin was super easy to create and nearly everything in it was bought at my local dollar store.
 When I first made this sensory bin, my then two-year-old loved this sensory bin so much.
 She had the best time trying on the spider rings and making noises as if she were a talking spider.
 The little finger dragons are also a hit with her curious, growing little brain.
 Encourage your little to touch all of the toys by assembling an easy-to-create invitation to play sensory bin.
+If you like fall kid’s crafts, then you’ll love my Fall Leaf Paintings Craft that is perfect for toddlers, preschoolers, kindergarteners, even older children love this easy kid’s activity!

 To make this Popcorn Sensory Bin, you’ll need a storage bin or box, popcorn kernels, and any variety of Halloween toys, handy scoopers, jumbo tweezers, or bowls/cups.
 Although all the Halloween toys are optional, you can get creative as you like!
 I used Halloween pumpkin cookie cutters, large plastic eyeballs, finger dragons, googly eyes, skeleton serving spoons, spider rings, spider springs, jumbo tweezers, plastic toy skulls, and toy spiders.